fernandez-a/La-liga-fantasy-predictor/README.md

 ### Installing

-As poetry is being used for the dependency managment , you need to install the .toml for the la_liga folder and install the image for the webapp
+As poetry is being used for the dependency managment , you need to install the .tom following the commands:

-## Deployment
+1. If your python version is not compatible install it through pyenv.
+2. Once install: pyenv global 3.9.0
+3. poetry install

 For the web app testing Docker need to be installed https://docs.docker.com/engine/install/ubuntu/ , once its downloaded.